-- 1. BA year: Lecture "Human and Environment": 3 slides on health impacts of flooding and wildfires including early (e.g. cutaneous infections) and late impacts (e.g. hepatitis a or e virus infection), and extreme heat waves (such as in the year 2003)

-- 1. BA year: Lecture "Climate": Lecture about the effects of climate change on the human health

-- Master study different lectures: global health: 1 slide on direct impacts of extreme weather events
+- 1. BA year: Lecture "Human and Environment": 3 slides on health impacts of flooding and wildfires including early (e.g. cutaneous infections) and late impacts (e.g. hepatitis a or e virus infection), and extreme heat waves (such as in the year 2003) 3 - 1.
+BA year: Lecture "Climate": Lecture about the effects of climate change on the human health - 1.
+MA year: global health: 1 slide on direct impacts of extreme weather events 1.4.

-1.4.
 Does your medical school curriculum address the impact of climate change on the changing patterns of infectious diseases?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-- 1. BA year, lecture: "Human and Environment" (Ana Video-Cabrera): spreading of vector-borne diseases such as zika, chikungunya and dengue

-- 1. BA year, lecture: "Sustainability in the medical school": 2 slides addressing infectious diseases outbreaks because of deforestation, less biodiversity, with the example of the covid-19 pandemic.

-- 2. MA year, lecture: "Global Health" 3 slides on mosquito habitats: current and projected, and its consequences
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 3 Score explanation: 1.
+BA year, lecture: "Human and Environment": spreading of vector-borne diseases such as zika, chikungunya and dengue 1.
+BA year, lecture: "Sustainability in the medical school": 2 slides addressing infectious diseases outbreaks because of deforestation, less biodiversity, with the example of the covid-19 pandemic.
+2. MA year, lecture: "Global Health" 3 slides on mosquito habitats: current and projected, and its consequences 1.5.

-1.5.
 Does your medical school curriculum address the respiratory health effects of climate change and air pollution?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Scor re explanation: Many lectures about air pollution and its effects on human health.
-1. BA year, lecture: "Air pollution": whole lecture on health effects of different air pollutants 1.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 point) Score Assigned:

+Score explanation: There are many lectures about air pollution and its effects on human health. - 1.
+BA year, lecture: "Air pollution": whole lecture on health effects of different air pollutants 3 - 1.
 BA year, lecture: "Protection from air pollution": whole lecture dealing with how to protect from air pollution 1.
 BA year, lecture: "Human and Environment": 2 slides on alternation of pollen patterns and 5 slides on co-benefits of air pollution mitigation on health and environment 1.
-BA year, Problem based learning case dealing with living in the city of Bern with a lot of air pollution 3.
-BA year, lecture: "Obstruction": 2 slides on climate change/ air pollution as a risk factor for COPD

-1.6.
-Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?
+BA year, Problem based learning case dealing with living in the city of Bern with a lot of air pollution - 3.
+BA year, lecture: "Obstruction": 2 slides on climate change/ air pollution as a risk factor for COPD 1.6.
+Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: